pen-lang/pen/doc/src/guides/creating-a-library.md

 pen create --library foo
 ```

 Then, you should see a `foo` directory in your current directory.
-When you go in there, you should see a `Foo.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).
+When you go there, you should see a `Foo.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).

 `Foo.pen`: